Driving on drugs is never worth the risk

 You could be:

-- Involved in a crash that’s not your fault
+- Involved in a crash, even one which is not your fault.

 What happens when you get stopped?